header_slot_prep

 On some slot machines, increasing the denomination or multiplier can improve your odds.
 This is unique to each slot, not a blanket statement.

-Slot hacks and tricks that appear on YouTube walk a fine line.
-While slot videos are categorized as entertainment, it’s easy to mistake them for monetary advice.
 If Warren Buffet started an “entertainment” TV show where he gave out “hacks” for picking stock market winners, the SEC might have something to say about it.

-We recommend deciding how much you are willing to lose while you’re playing.
-For example, if we have $100 in a slot, we’ll decide after a few spins if it’s worth chasing a bonus.
 Unlike stocks, there are no financials you can review to make an educated investment; it’s all guesswork.
-Because slots are a game of chance (by law), a “feeling” is just as valid as hours of observation.
+Because slots are a game of chance (by law), which means a “feeling” is just as valid as hours of observation.

 Yes, a big one.